isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the English Language Classrooms (Primary and Secondary).md

 variant: tiptap
 ---
 <h3>Overview</h3>
-<p>In the SFEd courses on Differentiated Instruction (DI) in English Language
+<p>In the SFEd courses on Differentiating Instruction (DI) in English Language
 (EL) Classrooms, you will:</p>
 <ul>
 <li>